With such highly sociable personalities, it’s not surprising that so many owners ask can Maine Coons be left alone?

 Maine Coon cats can be left alone, but only for a short period of time.
-These highly sociable felines prefer company, and do not enjoy spending time on their own.
+These highly sociable felines prefer company and do not enjoy spending time on their own.
 They love human companionship and interaction with other pets.
 If a Maine Coon cat is regularly left alone, for long periods of time, they will become stressed and depressed.

 Keep reading to discover our important tips on actions an owner can take to ensure their treasured Maine Coon cat remains happy and content, whilst home alone.

 Can Maine Coons Be Left Alone?

 Whilst they might physically look like a cat in every way, their social and mental needs are far more unique, and often considered to be more similar to those of a dog.

 Although Maine Coon are very independent felines, and physically equipped to survive in the wilderness, this doesn’t automatically mean that they want to.

 If we look at the Maine Coon cats of today, we can see that they are so intertwined with their human families, that they now ‘need’ humans more than ever before.

 How Long Can I Leave My Maine Coon Alone?

-By comparison, other cat breeds can be left for up to 24 hours (source), provided they have fresh litter, and their food and water requirements have been met.
+By comparison, other cat breeds can be left for up to 24 hours, provided they have clean litter, and their food and water requirements have been met.

-They do not need companionship like a Maine Coon cat does, so are far less bothered if left on their own.
+They do not need companionship as a Maine Coon cat does, so are far less bothered if left on their own.

-Whilst this might not immediately seem like a big issue, owners should be alert to the fact that the Maine Coon cat breed is socially dependent on its family, so will begin to feel anxious, depressed and stressed if left on their own for too long.
+Whilst this might not immediately seem like a big issue, owners should be alert to the fact that the Maine Coon cat breed is socially dependent on its family, so will begin to feel anxious, depressed, and stressed if left on its own for too long.